chiyi4488/Office-Tool-docs/docs/start/README.md

 - Integrated Office tools, including resetting settings, fixing Office problems.
 - Convert Office documents, based on Office COM. it's fast and stable.
 - Personalize theme, you can build your special Office Tool Plus.
-- Advanced settings allow you to use more advanced features, such as Office internal channels.

 ::: tip Attention